Chenchal/chenchaoo.github.io/_posts/2021-04-20-AI-and-intellectual-property.md

 title: ""Bio-Human-Robot": Research on Human-Computer Biomimetic Interaction Migration Based on Human Perspective"
 date: 2023-05-18
 img: posts/20210420/post8-rembrandt.jpg
-tags: [neural networks, machine learning, artificial intelligence, robot control, Augmented Reality, human-computer interaction]
+tags: [neural networks, machine learning, artificial intelligence]
 category: opinion
 author: CHENcharl
 description: "As neural networks are used more and more in the creative process, text, images and even music are now created by AI, but who owns the copyright for those works?"